 - Climate and oceans and geo-engineering law and governance

 - Building on the Paris Agreement’s “Indigenous and Local Communities Platform”, reimagining Indigenous peoples’ multiple roles in relation to climate change

 - Practical aspects of implementation of the UN Declaration on the Rights of Indigenous Peoples including a new special report on comparative approaches to implementing the UN Declaration

 - Exploring the idea of Canada as a pluri-national state and re-envisioning of the Canadian constitution in light of a revitalized “nation to nation” or “Crown to Inuit” relationship

 During the period of residency each post-doctoral fellow will be provided work and study space in the CIGI Campus building as well as access to our library and related research resources.
 A computer, telephone, internet and e-mail access will be provided.
 Financial support for reasonable research-related costs such as travel and conference attendance will be provided.

-Residency at the CIGI Campus building will offer post-doctoral fellows an opportunity to pursue policy relevant academic research in a think-tank environment with other experienced researchers and senior fellows who are studying related issues of international law, as well as to participate actively in the ILRP international law research work program and relevant CIGI and ILRP scholarly and professional activities.
+Residency at the CIGI Campus building will offer post-doctoral fellows an opportunity to pursue policy relevant academic research in a think-tank environment with other experienced researchers and senior fellows who are studying related issues, as well as to participate actively in relevant scholarly and professional activities.

 CIGI will provide guidance to post-doctoral fellows who require assistance finding suitable accommodation for the duration of their period of residency at the CIGI Campus.